 Additionally, he worked as a professional drummer in the 1980s, touring and performing with Motown recording artists The Voyage Band throughout the Midwest and in Osaka, Japan.
 He continues to perform with area bands and recording artists as a drummer, bassist and vocalist.

-Born in Washington D.C. but raised in Gary, Ind., Eric came to the Times after serving as music critic for the Asbury Park Press newspaper in New Jersey.
-His work also has appeared in the Washington Post, Village Voice, VIBE magazine, Detroit News, Chicago Tribune, Detroit Free Press, Chicago Sun-Times, Seattle Times, Hispanic magazine, Newsmax magazine, Smart Computing magazine, Rolling Stone Online and the MusicHound series of album guides.
+Background: Born in Washington D.C. but raised in Gary, Ind., Eric came to the Times in 1995 after serving as music critic for the Asbury Park Press newspaper in New Jersey.
+He also held municipal reporting jobs at the Pittsburgh Post-Gazette and Pittsburgh Press newspapers in Pennsylvania.

 “This book is an attempt to decode the ways media outlets profit by segmenting Americans.
 I call it the Tyranny of the Broad Niche; what happens as the biggest pieces of an increasingly fragmented audience are courted at the expense of many others.”